-Before proceeding to use the ACS CLI commands, familiarize yourself with disk space management in CSACS-1121 or Cisco SNS-3415.
+Before proceeding to use the ACS CLI commands, familiarize yourself with disk space management in the CSACS-1121, Cisco SNS-3415, or Cisco SNS-3495 appliance.
 This section describes disk space management for the purpose of managing logs that you can view or download from the ACS CLI and includes:

-- Debug logs.
+- Debug logs

-- Debug backup logs.
+- Debug backup logs

-- Platform logs.
+- Platform logs

-Managing disk space on the CSACS-1121 or Cisco SNS-3415 is important to enable you to use ACS efficiently.
+Managing disk space on the CSACS-1121, Cisco SNS-3415, or Cisco SNS-3495 is important to enable you to use ACS efficiently.
 Table 3-1 describes the disk space allocated for each set of log files.